muhwagwa/ATMController/README.md

 ```
 python Test.py
 ```
-Test will start like this.
+Test will start like this
 ```
 ------------------------TEST STARTS---------------------------